gchicoye/docs/pages/account/billing/invoice_management/guide.en-ie.md

 > If the total amount appears in red, then this means that the bill is pending payment.
 The date on which the bill is due will show whether the payment needs to be made immediately.
 >

 If ‘Information not available’ appears, this means that the bill is not linked to an automatic renewal.
-You can view this information by clicking `...`{.action}.
-Two options or more options will appear depending on the status of the bill:
+For more information on a bill, click the `...`{.action}.
+The following options will appear depending on the status of the bill:

 ![Actions for bills](images/actions_choices.png){.thumbnail}